jp-quevedo/PreEntrega1-Quevedo/README.md

-# Clever Décor - an ecommerce mockup built with React
+# Clever Décor - an e-commerce mockup built with React

 Hey everyone!
 My name is Juan Pablo Quevedo and this is my final project for the React Js course in Coderhouse.

-Clever Décor is an ecommerce mockup based on a decoration store.
+Clever Décor is an e-commerce mockup based on a decoration store.

 ## SPA built in entirely with React Js and Firestore: